edmamerto/handyflasky/README.md

 # Restful Flask
-> I use this for my infrastructure testing
+> I use this to test my infrastructure

 ##  Setup
 ```sh